 • There are exemptions for nuts & seeds, nut & seed butters, seafood and part-skim mozzarella cheese

 Beverage limits differ based on grade level

-As a part of the USDA’s Smart Snacks in School Standards, allowable beverages for all students are limited to plain water (carbonated or uncarbonated), lowfat milk (unflavored) and nonfat milk (including flavored), nutritionally equivalent milk alternatives (as permitted by the school meal requirements), and full strength fruit or vegetable juices and full strength fruit and vegetable juice diluted with water or carbonated water.
-With the exception of water, which has no portion limit.
-Beverages are limited to:
+Allowable beverages for all students are limited to plain water (carbonated or uncarbonated), lowfat milk (unflavored) and nonfat milk (including flavored), nutritionally equivalent milk alternatives (as permitted by the school meal requirements), and full strength fruit or vegetable juices and full strength fruit and vegetable juice diluted with water or carbonated water.

 • 8 fluid ounces for elementary schools

 • 12 fluid ounces for middle schools and high schools.

 With the exception of trace naturally occurring caffeine, beverages must be caffeine-free for elementary and middle schools.

 • Calorie-free beverages are allowed in up to 20-oz containers (less than five calories per 8 ounce serving or less than or equal to 10 calories per 20 fluid ounces)